microsoft/RoadDetections/README.md

 |APLS|87.53%|79.33%|

 #### Data Vintage
 The vintage of the roads depends on the vintage of the underlying imagery.
 Because Bing Imagery is a composite of multiple sources it is difficult to know the exact dates for individual pieces of data.
+However data is up-to-date with freshest available imagery from Microsoft Maps.

 #### How good is the data?
-The Osm Missing Data went through a final classifier to ensure that the precision is at least 95% (90% for USA now - to be updated to 95% in 2022).
-After classifier filters out potentially bad roads we remeasure the precision and make sure that it is 95% before releasing results
+The result of the pipeline (after going through conflation, cutting, filtering and quality control reached 95% precision and pushed into Microsoft Maps production.

 #### Why is the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.

+#### Next steps
+We will opensource both NN model and geometry generation code in 2025

 # Contributing